panishab/DataAnalysis/WalmartSales/description.md

 How unemployemt rate vary to weekly sales?

 ## Notes
-This project is solely focused on honing MySQL skills through the application of straightforward queries and subqueries, showcasing proficiency in fundamental SQL operations.
+This project used only simple queries,subqueirs and intend to build mysql skills and showing proficiency in fundamental SQL operations.